Accounts Payable-Business Office

 Credit with Vendors

 The College has established credit with many vendors.
 Sometimes vendors will require that we establish credit with them before they will invoice the College, as opposed to requiring you to pay up front.
-You may check with the AP Associate for recommendations of vendors.
+You may check with the AP Assistant for recommendations of vendors.
 If you need to establish credit with a new vendor, be aware that this sometimes takes many days.
 The AP Assistant will take care of the paperwork and references required.

 Gift cards, as ruled by the Internal Revenue Service, is considered taxable income to the recipient.
 The College requires that you seek approval first from your budget manager before giving someone a gift card.
 Because they are taxable, you must disclose to the Business Office the recipient’s name, date of receipt, and amount.
 We do not recommend that these be purchased on the the College’s purchasing card, but rather be processed through Accounts Payable.